Tarik Biberović: OKK Spars (2016–2018)

-Fenerbahçe
+Fenerbahçe (2018–2026)

-His potential earned him attention and he wound up linking up with Fenerbahçe Beko, a club that plays in both the Basketball Super League in Turkey and the EuroLeague.
-He did not appear in any domestic games for the club during the 2018-19 campaign due to license rules, but he did make his EuroLeague debut in the match against Panathinaikos on February 8, 2019, at the age of 18.
+His potential earned him attention and he wound up linking up with Fenerbahçe, a club that plays in both the Basketball Super League in Turkey and the EuroLeague.
+He did not appear in any domestic games for the club during the 2018–19 campaign due to license rules, but he did make his EuroLeague debut in the match against Panathinaikos on 8 February 2019, at the age of 18.
 Not much changed the following year, as he made a few EuroLeague appearances but did not play in any Turkish League games.
 Also, he played at the Turkish Youth League, a level of competition that can hardly be considered challenging for a prospect of his caliber.

 During the 2020–21 season, though, Biberović played a regular role in the Basketball Super League, appearing in 35 games and starting 11.
 He continued playing sparingly in EuroLeague games, but he did score 13 points — then his most in a EuroLeague game — against ALBA Berlin in December 2020 and, with Fenerbahçe missing several players due to COVID-19, played at least 14 minutes in the club's three EuroLeague playoff games and averaged 7.3 points and 3.7 rebounds.

-On 19 October 2023, he scored his career high in EuroLeague with 17 points (5/8 three points shot) and 4 rebounds performance win over 101–86, against Asvel.
+On 19 October 2023, he scored his career high in EuroLeague with 17 points (1–2 2FG, 5–8 3FG) and 4 rebounds performance win over 101–86, against Asvel.

 On 25 December 2023, he scored his career high in Basketball Super League with 29 points (with 7 rebounds, 2 assists, 1 steal, 34 pir) and 4 rebounds performance win over 98–58, against Darüşşafaka Lassa.

-On October 15, 2024, he was suspended for Round 3 of the 2024-2025 Turkish Airlines EuroLeague Regular Season.
+On 15 October 2024, he was suspended for Round 3 of the 2024–2025 Turkish Airlines EuroLeague Regular Season.
 He was also fined 5,000 euros.
 He got into a scuffle under the basket with Elijah Bryant with referees having to intervene and break them apart, ultimately resulting in both of them being ejected and both were suspended for one match.

-On 29 April 2025, he helped Fenerbahçe to sweep Paris Basketball as 3-0 in playoffs with 21 points (7 in overtime), 1 rebound and 3 assists performance in 88-98 away wictory.
+On 29 April 2025, he helped Fenerbahçe to sweep Paris Basketball as 3–0 in playoffs with 21 points (7 in overtime, 8–14 FG), 1 rebound and 3 assists performance in 88–98 away wictory.

-On May 25, 2025, Biberović helped Fenerbahçe to their second EuroLeague championship in Abu Dhabi.
-He helped the team defeat the defending champions Panathinaikos in the semi-final with 15 points and 3 rebounds, and Monaco in the final with 3 points and 1 rebound.
+On 25 May 2025, Biberović helped Fenerbahçe to their second EuroLeague championship in Abu Dhabi.
+He helped the team defeat the defending champions Panathinaikos in the semi-final with 15 points (5–9 FG) and 3 rebounds, and Monaco in the final with 3 points (1–4 FG) and 1 rebound.

-On July 10, 2025, Biberović signed a new three-year deal with the reigning EuroLeague champions, despite significant interest from the Memphis Grizzlies who hold his NBA rights.
+On 10 July 2025, Biberović signed a new three-year deal with the reigning EuroLeague champions, despite significant interest from the Memphis Grizzlies who hold his NBA rights.

+After a successful performance in the 2025–26 EuroLeague season, he equaled his career record with 26 points (4–5 2FG, 6–8 3FG) in the first playoff game against Žalgiris on 28 April 2026.